aberba/elementaryOS-devbook/chapter_01.md

 ### 1.1.2 Source Code Management Systems and other tools.
-There are many resources available for management your application source code.
-Those provided here are the commonly by developers.
+There are many resources available for managing your application source code.
+Those provided here are the commonly used by developers.

 #### Source Code Version Control Systems (DVCS/VCS)
 * Launchpad: A free online service for hosting code online, collaborative development and many more.
+It is used officially for developing elementary OS and its applications.
 * Bazaar: A distributed version control system of interacting with launchpad.
-* Git: another source control system
+* Git: a distributed version control system that is used for software development and other version control tasks
-* Github: A remotely hosted source code control system used in conjunction with `Git` to manage source code and more.
-It offers several functionality to assist project collaboration.
+* [GitHub](https://github.com) is a web-based Git repository hosting service.
+It offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.It offers several functionality to assist project collaboration.
 #### Other tools

 ##### Design tools (wireframing, mock-up, icons)